 We take security very seriously.
 This document provides an overview of Infra's security model.
 If you have found a security vulnerability, please disclose it privately to us by email via firstname.lastname@example.org.

-By default Infra and its components communicate via TLS.
-By default, the Infra server generates self-signed TLS certificates, and valid public or private TLS certificates can be used with the Infra server by putting it behind a Kubernetes ingress.
+By default, Infra and its components communicate via TLS.
+Infra's API server generates self-signed TLS certificates out of the box, and valid public or private TLS certificates can be used with the Infra server by putting it behind a Kubernetes ingress.

-When users login to Infra as a valid user they are issued a session token with a 24 character secret that is randomly generated.
-The SHA256 hash of this token is stored server-side for token validation.
-This session token is stored locally under
+When users login to Infra as a valid user, they are issued a session token with a system generated 24 character secret.
+Infra stores he SHA256 hash of this token for token validation.
+This session token is available locally under

 When a user connects to a cluster after login, Infra issues a new JWT signed with an ECDSA signature using P-521 and SHA-512.
-This JWT is verified by the connector.
-If JWT and the user role is valid at the destination, the user is granted access.
+The connector verifies this JWT.
+If the JWT and the user role is valid at the destination, the user is granted access.

 When deploying Infra, we recommend Infra be deployed in its own namespace to minimize the deployment scope.